Customers wait outside of a Best Buy store in downtown Toronto, Ontario on November 23, 2020 to pick up their online orders.

 Best Buy’s fourth-quarter earnings outpaced Wall Street’s expectations Thursday, but fell short on revenue as its sales growth slowed compared with earlier months of the pandemic.

-Shares are down about 5% in premarket trading on the news.
+Shares are down more than 5% in premarket trading on the news.

 Here’s what the company reported for the fiscal quarter ended Jan.
 30 compared with what Wall Street was expecting, based on a survey of analysts by Refinitiv: